Product added to cart

 One of the biggest cons of feeding pig ears to your dog is the calorie content.
 Pig ears are rather large treats with a fairly high fat content.
 Moderation is key when it comes to this type of treat.

-The average pig ear contains around 70 calories.
+The average pig ear contains around 100 calories but may vary greatly due to the size of each ear.
 Though that may not seem like much, it can be a large portion of a small dog’s daily calorie allotment.
 To prevent weight gain, it’s recommended to feed pig ears just once or twice per week, depending on the size of your dog.

 The higher fat content may also be a problem for dogs requiring low fat diets.
 Pork is generally not considered a low fat food, so if your dog requires minimal fat in his diet for any reason, it may be best to choose a chew made from another type of protein.